shouvikcirca/PCB-Classification/README.md

 Because we have only two classes, failure to identify a sample as belonging to one class(minority) automatically classifies it to be a sample of the other class(majority class).
 So there is a very heavy bias towards the majority class.

+---Augmix-----
+Further, networks trained on translation augmentations remain highly sensitive to images shifted by a single pixel Benchmarking Neural Network Robustness to Common Corruptions and Perturbations(Dan Hendrycks, Thomas Dietterich)